How can I receive services at your clinic?

 Do you bill insurance companies?

 At this time we do not bill insurance companies or Medicare/Medicaid.
-When devices and products are paid for in full by credit card, the clinic will issue an Itemized Billing Statement that you can submit to your insurance company for possible reimbursement to you.
+For audiology patients, when devices and products are paid for in full by credit card, the clinic will issue an invoice as proof or payment that you can submit to your insurance company for possible reimbursement to you.

 Is there a waiting list for Audiology and Speech and Language services?

 Depending upon the services you are seeking there may be a waiting list.
 We are an outpatient teaching clinic whose clinical services are provided by our master's and doctoral level graduate students under the supervision of our clinical faculty.
 We make every effort to match your evaluation and treatment needs with the educational needs of our students.
 Depending on the type of service requested, there may be a waiting list.
 We will keep you posted on your status, should we need to place you on a waiting list.
 Please contact us for more specific information.

 Can I be turned down for service?

 When your application packet is received, it is reviewed by a clinical faculty supervisor.
 In some cases, the clinical supervisor may recommend that your specific needs would be better served elsewhere in the community and will make an appropriate referral.
 Every effort is made to meet your clinical needs in the most appropriate manner possible.

 What Audiology Services do you provide?